Gift cards are great, especially when you get gift cards for free.

 Your best bet is to check the balance online and then share the screenshot with any potential buyers as mentioned above.
 Be sure to block out any information that might make it easy for the card information to be stolen from you.

-2. Convert Your Gift Card to PayPal Or Venmo Cash
+3. Convert Your Gift Card to PayPal or Venmo Cash

 Another option is to convert your Visa gift card to Paypal or Venmo cash.
 To use this method, you’ll need to have two PayPal (or Venmo) accounts in your name.
 If you don’t have a second PayPal account or Venmo account, go ahead and open one using a separate email account.